 Part of our role as Leapfrog ambassadors involves reviewing new products.
-We recently received the new Imagicard game – Blaze and the Monster Machines, no less!
+We recently Asked to do a Leapfrog Imagicard Blaze and the Monster Machines Game Review.
+Read on to find out more.

 There are 10 of each type of card.
 (Numbers, Characters and Transformations).
 The game begins by Blaze asking which one of his friends you want to help.
 There are 9 to choose from at this point.